 Renaissance Fund Scholarships

 The Renaissance Fund, created in 1969, provides scholarship support to academically talented students with the greatest financial need, regardless of academic major or other criteria.
 Scholarship recipients receive an annual award of $2,000 for up to four years if they maintain a 3.0 grade point average and demonstrate financial need.
-During the 2021–2022 academic year, more than 838 undergraduates across the University received more than $1,218,250 in support from the Renaissance Fund scholarships.
+In the 2023–2024 academic year, more than 891 undergraduates across the University received more than $1.7 million in support from the Renaissance Fund scholarships.

 Make a Difference—Support the Renaissance FundGifts of any amount are pooled into the general Renaissance Fund endowment to provide scholarships.
 A contribution of $2,000 can support a Renaissance Fund Scholar for one year, while $30,000 can endow a named scholarship, providing support in perpetuity.
 Donors may establish Renaissance Fund Scholarships as University-wide or for a particular campus.
 Every gift, regardless of amount, aids these talented Renaissance Fund Scholars who will become tomorrow’s leaders in the sciences, business and industry, government, and the humanities.

-Make a gift to the Drs.
-Edgar and Barbara Farmer Renaissance Scholarship
+Make a gift to the William P. and Connie H. Hayes Renaissance Fund

 Learn more about creating a Renaissance Fund Scholarship